ekrsulov/ttpe/doc/docs/app-structure/settings-panel.md

 - **Arrow keys**: Move selected elements by specified distance
 - **Shift + Arrow keys**: Move by 10× distance (for larger adjustments)
+- **Zoom adjustment**: Movement is automatically divided by zoom level when zoom > 1 for finer precision
 - **Value 0**: Disables arrow key movement

 **Use cases:**